 As a candidate, you would like to prepare for the FEAST tests in order to pass them, but preparing for these tests is not the same as how you might have prepared for school examinations.

-The EUROCONTROL Institute of Air Navigation Services (IANS) is EUROCONTROL’s training centre, located in Luxembourg.
+The EUROCONTROL Aviation Learning Centre (ALC) is EUROCONTROL’s training centre, located in Luxembourg.
 It is recognised as a centre of excellence for providing advanced air traffic management (ATM) training, comprising both classroom and e-learning courses, as well as training standards, tools and programmes.

 Our training portfolio includes classroom and e-learning training courses aimed at different levels ranging from beginners in ATM to experienced ATM experts.
-Visit the EUROCONTROL Training Zone.
-Our online catalogue of courses allows quick and easy access to all the information you require to help you identify your training needs.
+Visit the EUROCONTROL Learning Zone.
+Our online catalogue of courses allows quick and easy access to all the information you require to help you identify your learning needs.

 What exactly are FEAST tests?

 FEAST stands for “First European Air Traffic Controller Selection Test”.
 These tests assess the knowledge, skills and abilities which are relevant for the job of air traffic controller.
 They comprise tests of skills and cognitive abilities, an English language test, a Personality questionnaire and multi-tasking tests.

 Does EUROCONTROL provide information about FEAST to candidates apart from on this website?